chsxf/mfx.wiki.mirror/Home.md

 # System Requirements

 * PHP 7.0.2+
+* Apache with `mod_rewrite` module enabled
-* MySQL/MariaDB (if you plan to use database storage)
+* Any database management system compatible with PDO (MySQL, MariaDB, PostgreSQL, ...) if you plan to use database storage (see [PDO documentation](https://www.php.net/manual/en/book.pdo.php) for more information)

 # Getting Started